Manual Index

 Contacts

 The other main area in PSYBooks Mobile is Contacts.
-When you first press "Contacts" from the Hamburger Menu, you'll get a page that looks like this:
+When you first press "Contacts" from the Hamburger Menu in the Status Bar, you'll get a page that looks like this:

 Global Tools on the Contacts Pages

-Although the Status Bar on the screenshot above is the same as we saw in the Calendar section of PSYBooks Mobile, the global nav on the Contacts pages has changed to include tools that more closely pertain to working with contacts.
+Although the Status Bar on the screenshot above is the same as we saw in the Calendar section of PSYBooks Mobile, some of the tools on the global nav have been changed to include tools that more closely pertain to working with contacts.
 It looks like this:

 Each of the numbered items above will be discussed separately below:

-The Search tool in the Contacts area is also the same tool we saw in the Calendar global nav.
+The Search tool in the Contacts area is also the same tool we saw in the Calendar global nav, i.e., it searches both Contacts and appointments on your Calendar.

 The Favorites tool in the global nav allows you to view only those contacts whom you've previously marked as a Favorite.
 (We'll discuss how to add a Favorite below.)
 Using the global nav Favorites tool will allow you to quickly bring up those contacts with whom you communicate most often.

 The Add Contact tool allows you to add contacts on the go - you're not tied to the device you use at the office.
-When you press the tool, this dropdown opens on top of the second row of the global nav:
+When you press the Add Contact tool, it changes to it's selected state (blue background) and opens the second row of the global nav:

-Notice that, just like in the regular PSYBooks app, you're able to choose a contact type - either a Client, another type of Person, an Event or even a Group (including both video and non-video groups).
+Notice that, just like in the regular PSYBooks app, you're able to choose a contact type - either a Client, a "Person" (i.e., someone other than a client), an Event or even a Group (including both video and non-video groups).
 Once you make your choice with the radio buttons, the correct form will open.
-This will allow you to use your PSYBooks Calendar as your only calendar, if you want.
-No need to keep one calendar for clients and another for other types of appointments since you can now access your PSYBooks calendar on your phone.

 Remember that if you need to add a contact, you have to press the Add Contact tool FIRST.
 It can be easy to see the "All Client Other" radio buttons on the global nav and think that's what you press to add that type of contact.
 However, those radio buttons have a totally different function, which we'll discuss next.